 A Guide to the Preparation of Bering Sea and Aleutian Islands Crab SAFE Report Chapters

+BSAI Crab Plan Team

+January 2022

 A chapter should be produced for the SAFE report for each crab stock, and should include all sections listed in the "Outline of SAFE Report Chapters" below.
 This chapter should be based on the limited number of fully described models identified during the meeting preceding provision of the final stock assessment.
-This Outline is intended to provide a consistent structure and logical flow for stock assessments; using the numbering system outlined below will help to standardize the SAFE document and make the review process for assessments more straightforward.
+This outline is intended to provide a consistent structure and logical flow for stock assessments; using the numbering system outlined below will help to standardize the SAFE document and make the review process for assessments more straightforward.
 Some variation from this outline is permissible if warranted by limitations of data, analytical methods, or other extenuating circumstances; major deviations from the suggested report structure should, however, be justified.
 Many of the items under Section E are not appropriate for stocks in Tier 5 (see Table 1 of this Appendix for a list of sections needed for different types of assessments).
 It is particularly important that all of the items listed under "Calculation of the OFL" be included to the maximum extent possible, in that many of these are critical to the fishery management process.
 Careful consideration should be given to all applicable SSC and CPT comments from the previous assessment(s).

+Important notes:

+To maintain consistency among SAFEs, the documents should report biomass in metric tons.
+The executive summary and the data used in the harvest strategy should be presented in both metric tons (abbreviated t) and pounds (lb).
+Use the appropriate conversion factors and significant digits in the result.

+By convention the CPT uses the following conversions to include tables in both pounds (lb) and metric tons (t) in the status summary sections: million lb to 1000 t [/2.204624], 1000 t to million lb [/0.453592].

+Dates should be specified as “2008” for the 2008 calendar year and “2008/09” for the 2008/09 fishing year.
+By default crab assessments are based on fishing years, but the notation 2xxx/yy should nevertheless be adopted.

+Fishing mortality values (F) are always full selection fishing mortalities (the F at fishing selection equal to 1.0).

 Outline of SAFE Report Chapters